 In the face of uncertainty, there is nothing wrong with hope. -O. Carl Simonton

-June is a signature member of the Southern Watercolor Society.
-She works from photo references and also intuitively, without pre-planned sketches, and she emphasizes the importance of color theory and good composition in her classes.
-June is the originator of the Alcohol Ink Dreamscaping process and author of Alcohol Ink Dreamscaping Quick Reference Guide, along with five instructional DVDs.
+June is a signature member of the Watercolor Society for North Carolina and the Southern Watercolor Society.
+She works from photo references and intuitively, without preplanned sketches.
+June is the originator of the Alcohol Ink Dreamscaping process and author of Alcohol Ink Dreamscaping Quick Reference Guide, along with five instructional DVDs, available as downloads and streaming.
+She is currently enjoying creating in traditional oils.
+Her debut novel, She Lost Her Muse, will be released on Amazon December 2020.